oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 ## Task 9: Add Items Region

-Add a region to display items in the Order.
+Lastly, you'll create a region to show the individual items in the order, including their quantity, unit price, and subtotal, using an SQL query to retrieve the data.

 1. In the Rendering tree (left pane), right-click on **Order: &P16_ORDER.** region and select **Create Sub Region**.